Floorp-Projects/Floorp/mobile/android/android-components/docs/contribute/hosting_code_in_repository.md

 ## Conclusion

-The *Android components* team recommends hosting Android component code (Kotlin) in the *android-components* repository for the reasons mentioned above.
+The *Android components* team recommends hosting Android component code (Kotlin) in the *firefox-android* repository for the reasons mentioned above.